qdrant/landing_page/qdrant-landing/content/documentation/tutorials/multiple-partitions.md

     limit=10,
 )
 ```
+## Calibrate performance

-However, the speed of indexation may become a bottleneck in this case, as each user's vector will be indexed into the same collection.
+The speed of indexation may become a bottleneck in this case, as each user's vector will be indexed into the same collection.
 To avoid this bottleneck, consider _bypassing the construction of a global vector index_ for the entire collection and building it only for individual groups instead.

 By adopting this strategy, Qdrant will index vectors for each user independently, significantly accelerating the process.

-One downside to this approach is that global requests (without the `group_id` filter) will be slower since they will necessitate scanning all groups to identify the nearest neighbors.

 To implement this approach, you should:

-- Set `payload_m` in the HNSW configuration to a non-zero value, such as 16.
+1. Set `payload_m` in the HNSW configuration to a non-zero value, such as 16.
-- set `m` in hnsw config to 0.
-This will disable building global index for the whole collection
+2. Set `m` in hnsw config to 0.
+This will disable building global index for the whole collection.
-- Create keyword payload index for `group_id` field.
+3. Create keyword payload index for `group_id` field.

 ```http
 PUT /collections/{collection_name}